ealtili/Blog/AWS/DeepdivetoAdvancedVPCDesigns.md.md

 VPC is a region level construct which you assign a cidr address range.
 There are multiple availability zones, public subnets, private subnets.
 We can deploy ec2 instances inside these subnets in the availability zones of the
 VPC in the region.

-So we can use ec2 as a base level service here just to use as an example for connectivity and that sort of thing it just makes a lot of sense
+So we can use ec2 as a base level service here  to use as an example for connectivity.

-now I also think about EWS services

-being in two different classes or two

-different types of services public

-services and private services so
+AWS services has two different classes or types of services which are public services and private services so

 anything inside the V PC is really